kranthikumarkaranam/course-goals/README.md

 <p style="font-weight: bold;">3.
 Start the server:</p>

-> To start the server and run the Expense Tracker application, use the following command:
+> To start the server and run the Course Goals application, use the following command:

 ```